Boosting serotonin levels with tryptophan can improve depression, anxiety, ADHD, and more. Learn how tryptophan supplements and foods can help.

 Ladies, if your family tries to avoid you when it’s “that time of the month,” you might benefit from additional tryptophan.

-Tryptophan can offer significant relief from premenstrual syndrome (PMS) symptoms like mood swings and irritability.
-(7)
+Tryptophan can offer significant relief from premenstrual syndrome (PMS) symptoms such as mood swings and irritability.

-Tryptophan supplements can alleviate the depression that accompanies bipolar disorder by increasing serotonin levels.
+By increasing serotonin levels, tryptophan supplements can alleviate the depression that accompanies bipolar disorder.

-If you are bipolar, seek the help of a medical professional before adding a tryptophan supplement to your supplement regimen.
+If you have bipolar disorder, seek the help of a medical professional before adding tryptophan to your supplement regimen.

 SSRIs are sometimes used to treat obsessive-compulsive disorder (OCD).